Thank you for your interest in the Lab Tech role. We are no longer accepting applications for this position.

 • This is a 2yr, limited-term position ending on December 31, 2027 that is subject to renewal depending on funding availability.

-• Part-time 30 hrs/week; some evening/weekend hours required.
+• This is a 75% time (30hrs/week) position; some evening/weekend hours required.

 • The Lab Technician is expected to work onsite to oversee use of the lab by members, participants, and vendors.